nonplayer/hammercrawl/hc_complete_rules.md

 Note that player characters' levels are capped at 15, and as such an adventurer's personal experience Tier will never rise above 5.
 Monsters and Treasures have one tier higher, because there is always something more powerful than even the greatest of heroes...

+Dungeon levels have tiers too!
+Treat the level of the Dungeon as its own Tier, directly.
+Thus the first level is Tier 1, the second is Tier 2, the third is Tier 3, and so on.

 ### Timekeeping